ekuemmel/XYPlot/README.md

 <p>
-The library has quite some history, it was first developed in 1990 for my lab work in experimental physics at the University in Tübingen/Germany (in Borland Pascal) and much later been ported to Java.<br>
+The library has quite some history, it was first developed in 1990 for my lab work in experimental physics at the University in Tübingen/Germany (in Borland Pascal) and many years later been ported to Java.<br>
 </p>
 <p>
 In this repository you find the library and example applications for SWT and Android.<br>